kameronbrooks/nanoscript/README.md

 ```

-*Lists are constructed at script runtime, further optimizations will be added to allow for the creation of  compile-time lists to improve performance when possible.*
+*Note: Set literals that can be fully determined at compile-time, will be pre-compiled and result in a massive performance increase.*

 ### Object Literals